Ashmont, New South Wales: Demographics

-At the 2016 census, the median age in Ashmont is 33, younger than the national average of 38.
-Aboriginal and/or Torres Strait Islander people constitute 18.0% of the population, significantly higher than the national average of 2.8%.
+At the 2021 census, the median age in Ashmont was 36, younger than the national average of 38.
+Aboriginal and/or Torres Strait Islander people constituted 20% of the population, significantly higher than the national average of 3.2%.

-85.1% of residents were born in Australia, substantially higher than the national average of 66.7%.
-The most common responses for religion were Catholic 28.4%, No Religion 24.5%, Anglican 21.8%, and Presbyterian and Reformed 4.4%.
-9.7% of respondents did not answer the question.
-Christianity was the largest religious group reported overall, at 71.1% (excluding not stated responses).
+83.1% of residents were born in Australia, substantially higher than the national average of 66.9%.
+The most common responses for religion were No Religion 34.1%, Catholic 23% and Anglican 17.1% (10.7% of respondents did not answer the question).
+Christianity was the largest religious group reported overall, at 57.8% (excluding not stated responses).

-12.8% of residents reported being unemployed, nearly double the national average.
-Median incomes in the suburb were notably lower than average.
-The median weekly personal income reported was $505, compared to $662 nationally.
-The median weekly household income was $876, compared to $1,438 nationally.
+9.2% of residents reported being unemployed, nearly double the national average.
+Median incomes in the suburb were notably lower than average: the median weekly personal income reported was $577, compared to $805 nationally.
+The median weekly household income was $994, compared to $1,746 nationally.
 A plurality of families with children, 27.3% had neither parent working.